 The Copernicus Medal

-- A CV (about 1 page) and a list of up to 10 selected publications or other relevant scientific outcomes (such as datasets, software, etc.);
+- A CV (about 1–2 pages) and a list of up to 10 selected publications or other relevant scientific outcomes (such as datasets, software, etc.);

-- A concise statement of achievements (e.g. "for his/her pioneering and ground-breaking work on ocean dynamics and his/her excellent leadership in the XYZ Project");
+- A concise statement of achievements (e.g. "for her/his/their pioneering and ground-breaking work on ocean dynamics and her/his/their excellent leadership in the XYZ Project");

 Please submit your proposals by email to: firstname.lastname@example.org